pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 ### Feature Description
 To have a simple, compact and reversible solution, I propose to use the [JSON-NTV format (Named and Typed Value)](https://github.com/loco-philippe/NTV#readme) - which integrates the notion of type - and its JSON-TAB variation for tabular data.

-This solution allows to include a large number of types (not necessarily pandas `dtype`).
+This solution allows to include a large number of types (not necessarily pandas `dtype`) which allows to have:
+- a JSON `orient="table"` interface which respects the Table Schema specification (going from 5 types to 20 types),
+- a JSON interface for all pandas data formats.

 In the example below, a DataFrame with several data types is converted to JSON.
 The DataFrame resulting from this JSON is identical to the initial DataFrame (reversibility).